Do you know how it feels to leave your 7-year old in the pediatric behavioral unit at a neuropsychiatric institute? I do.

 Profound Peace Amidst the Storm

 At one point, I walked out to the middle of the skywalk and looked out over the lights of the busy city.
 As I looked at the vastness, I felt so small.
 I poured out my heart to God.
-I had been praying for how to help my son for years and earlier that week, I had felt I was close to getting an answer.
+I had been praying to know how to help my son for years and earlier that week, I had felt I was close to getting an answer.
 But how could this possibly be the answer?!
 This was going to damage him forever.
 How would he ever get over his mom and dad just leaving him somewhere?
 But in the midst of these rushing questions and doubts, a little miracle occurred.

 “I Get to Come Home Again?”

 Finally, a bed was ready.
 We left our house around 6:30 that night, by now it was after midnight.
 I sat in the front seat of the car, trying to hold back the tears that kept falling anyway.
 I told him how much we loved him and why I felt the people at this place could help him (I have stayed at their adult unit twice, so I really was speaking from experience).

 It was when I mentioned what it would be like when we brought him back home that my already broken heart shattered into a million new pieces.
 He had been so stoic and calm the whole time at the ER, but now there was a slight tremor in his little voice as he asked, “You mean, I get to come home again after this?”
 He thought we were going to drop him off; that we were giving up on him forever.
 Even now, a year later this question haunts me and makes me weep.

 I tried to match his stoicism as I reassured him that we were only taking him there because we didn’t know how to help him right now, that we loved him more than anything, and that I couldn’t wait to bring him home again.
 He cried then.
 I can only imagine what his little heart had been feeling for the hours leading up to this.
 He is incredibly bright and understands things way beyond his years.
 I prayed that he was understanding and believing everything I was saying.